oclipa/reactjs-cheat-sheet/README.md

 **Setting Up The Project**

-The following details how to create a NextJS-based project without using create-react-app.
+The following details how to create a Next.js-based project without using create-react-app.

 1. Create a new folder
 1. If using git, add a `.gitignore` (see below)
 1. Run `npm init` (to enable support for NodeJS; this will create an initial `package.json` file)
 1. Install root dependencies: `npm install react react-dom next`
-1. In `package.json`, add the scripts required by Next (see below)
+1. In `package.json`, add the scripts required by Next.js (see below)
 1. Create a `.\pages` folder in the root folder
    * Note that the URL scheme maps to the folder scheme under the `pages` folder.
 So, `.\pages\auth\user.js` will map to `https://localhost:3000/auth/user.js`.
 1. All pages are placed under this folder (or its sub-folders).